-Most are semi-evergreen and love moist soil, so it’s a good idea to incorporate lots of organic matter when planting them.
+Most varieties thrive best in moist soil, so it’s a good idea to incorporate organic matter when planting them, to help conserve moisture.
 A spot in partial shade is ideal, as the foliage can scorch in full sun.

-As for colour, geum flowers provide some of the richest hues out there, from deep reds to custard yellows.
+As for colour, geum flowers provide some of the richest hues available, from deep reds to custard yellows.
 Try growing geums with plants like Japanese primroses, daylilies, ragged robin and white laceflowers.

 Discover 10 of the best geums to grow, below.

 This sturdy cultivar has lovely rich-yellow flowers and fresh green foliage.
 ‘Custard Tart’ will grow to form a small clump, reaching around 40cm in height when in flower.

 Geum ‘Roger’s Rebellion’